brugr9/brugr9.github.io/BZR/README.md

 ![Screenshot of Plugin C++ Classes](Docs/ScreenshotPluginCppClasses.jpg "Screenshot of Plugin C++ Classes")

-A Plugin providing with 3D Content for Dream-Like VR.
+A Game Plugin providing with 3D Content for Dream-Like VR.

 ### Features